microsoft/language-server-protocol/_specifications/lsif/0.5.0/specification.md

 This describes the exported declaration inside `index.ts` with a moniker (e.g. a handle in string format) that is bound to the corresponding range declaration.
 The generated moniker must be position independent and stable so that it can be used to identify the symbol in other projects or documents.
 It should be sufficiently unique so as to avoid matching other monikers in other projects unless they actually refer to the same symbol.
 A moniker therefore has the following properties:

 - `scheme` to indicate how the `identifiers` is to be interpreted.
 - `identifier` to actually identify the symbol.
-It structure is opaque to the scheme owner.
+Its structure is opaque to the scheme owner.
 In the above example the monikers are created by the TypeScript compiler tsc and can only be compared to monikers also having the scheme `tsc`.
 - `kind` to indicate whether the moniker is exported, imported or local to the project.
 - `unique` to indicate how unique the moniker is.
 See the multi project section for more information on this.

-Please also note that the method `Emitter#doEmit` has a export moniker although the method is private.
-If private elements do have monikers depend on the programming language.
+Please also note that the method `Emitter#doEmit` has an export moniker although the method is private.
+If private elements do have monikers depends on the programming language.
 Since TypeScript can't enforce visibility (it compiles to JS which doesn't have the concept) we treat them as visible.
 Even the TypeScript language server does so.
 Find all references does find all references to private methods even if it is flagged as a visibility violation.

 ### <a href="#multiProjects" name="multiProjects" class="anchor">Systems with multiple Projects</a>